mhedgpeth/mhedgpeth.github.io/_posts/2017-05-15-policyfile-pipeline-with-jenkinsfile.md

 | Package  | Creates tgz files and zips them up with deployment scripts        |
 | Publish  | Publishes this all to artifactory                                 |

-You can see a pattern here with the pipelines.
+You can see a pattern here with the pipelines from the earlier post on [cookbook build](/cookbook-development-with-rakefile/) and [cookbook pipelines](/cookbook-pipeline-with-jenkinsfile/).
 They rely on script that can run locally, then end up being deployed to something that is a source of the next step in the process.
-More on that in the next post: how we deploy these policies to a Chef Server.
+More on that in the next post: how we deploy these policies to a Chef Server and reconverge the nodes.

 # Conclusion